Loic-LEROY/PolyMartian/Loïc's Reports/Session 04.md

 > Some photos of the robot from different angles.
 Plastic protections had not been removed yet.
 Some screws are missing to save time.

 ## Next Session
+- Cut and thread the shafts
+- Finish the frame
+- Mount the freewheels (coding wheels)
+- Mount the grabber